Environment (other)

 The terms "ocean" and "sea" are used to describe the vast bodies of saltwater that cover the Earth's surface.
 In general, the terms "ocean" and "sea" can be used interchangeably.
 However, technically, a "sea" is a body of water that is partially or entirely enclosed by land, typically considered as a division of the world ocean.
 The term "sea" can also be used for smaller bodies of seawater, such as the North Sea or the Red Sea.

 While there is no distinct boundary between seas and oceans, seas are generally smaller and often have partial land borders (referred to as marginal seas) or complete land borders (referred to as inland seas).
+Furthermore, seas often have unique ecological and environmental characteristics due to their shallower depths and varying levels of salinity.

 What makes ocean water blue?